Thermalization at the femtoscale seen in high-energy Pb+Pb collisions: Bayesian reconstruction of impact parameter

 where $P(b)\simeq 2\pi b/\sigma$ is the probability distribution of $b$, and $\sigma$ is the cross section of the nucleus-nucleus collision. $c_b$, which lies between $0$ and $1$, is usually called the centrality fraction.
 With this auxiliary variable, the probability distribution of $N$ can be written as $P(N)=\int_0^1 P(N|b)dc_b$.
 We assume that $\overline{N}(b)$ is a smooth function of $c_b$, which we parametrize as the exponential of a polynomial.
 A polynomial of degree $3$ is enough to obtain excellent fits to $P(N)$ in the chosen range:

 Similarly, the variance ${\rm Var}(N|b)$ is assumed to vary smoothly with $c_b$.
 By default, we assume that ${\rm Var}(N|b)/\overline{N}(b)$ is constant.
 The parameters are fitted to the distribution $P(N_{ch})$ and $P(E_T)$ measured by ATLAS in Pb+Pb collisions.
+We normalize these probability distributions using the centrality calibration provided by the ATLAS collaboration, that 40\% of events have $N_{ch}>705$.
 The fit is in agreement with data within 2\%.
 We have also tested two alternative scenarios, assuming either that ${\rm Var}(N|b)$ is constant or that the ratio ${\rm Var}(N|b)/\overline{N}(b)^2$ is constant.
 The quality of the fit is as good and the fit parameters are essentially unchanged, as shown in Table~\ref{fitparameters}.

-The largest source of error in extracting information about impact parameter from data is a global normalization since it is difficult to evaluate experimentally which fraction of the cross-section is seen in detectors~\cite{ALICE:2013hur}.
+The largest source of error in extracting impact parameter from data is a global normalization, since it is difficult to evaluate experimentally which fraction of the cross-section is seen in detectors~\cite{ALICE:2013hur}.
 We ignore this issue here, since we are interested in ultracentral collisions.
 When we write that we use the 20\% most central events, we mean that we use the 20\% most central of the events that are actually seen in the detector.
-The overlapping circles in Fig.~\ref{fig:panelplot} (b) are a schematic representation of the colliding Pb nuclei, with radius $R=6.62$~fm, and the values of $b$ are calculated assuming that ATLAS sees approximately 90\% of the inelastic events, and that the total Pb+Pb cross section is $767$~fm$^2$.
+The overlapping circles in Fig.~2 (b) are a schematic representation of the colliding Pb nuclei, with radius $R=6.62$~fm.
+The values of $b$ are calculated assuming that the inelastic cross section of Pb+Pb collisions is $767$~fm$^2$.